jufoley/Hello-World/README.md

 # Hello-World
-This is my first commit
+This is my first commit.
 Adding changes manually.